pao-pipat/bodvg/content/molecbiol/01_Cloning.md

 - Templates were needed for only 10 ng, but the concentrations were 300 - 500 ng/$\mu$L -> 1:100 dilution gives 3 - 5 ng/$\mu$L -> Take 2 $\mu$L for ~ 10 ng. **(100 $\mu$L)**
 - In total, 5 $\mu$L of primers were added (forward + reverse) and 2 $\mu$L of template was added for each reaction.
 So, for a 50 $\mu$L reaction, you'd need 43 $\mu$L of master mix
 - Use the same reverse primer for light (no His-tag, XhoI res site) chains, and the same for heavy chains (with His-tag, KpnI res site).
 All forward primers have AgeI res site.
 - **Over-expression of light chain causes aggregation within the cell so it needs to be expressed alongside heavy chain.
-Hence, we only purify the fully assembled form of Fab.** See this paper: https://www.nature.com/articles/s41467-023-43443-4.
+Hence, we only purify the fully assembled form of Fab.**
 - Master Mix $\times$ 11 (10 + 1 allowing for error) *Use [Phusion(R) High-Fidelity PCR Master Mix with HF Buffer](https://www.neb.com/en-gb/protocols/2012/09/06/protocol-phusion-high-fidelity-pcr-master-mix-with-hf-buffer-m0531)*

 | Concentration | Reagent       | $\mu$L (50 $\mu$L rxn) | $\mu$L (11 rxns) |